 Most sales are made after several contacts with the prospect.
-A mere 2% of conversions happen at the first contact, 3% at second, 5% at third, and nearly 10% occur at the fourth contact.
+A mere 2% of conversions happen at first contact, 3% at second, 5% at third, and nearly 10% at fourth contact.
 Subsequently, as much as 80% of sales are accomplished on the fifth to twelfth contact with the customer.
 Astonishingly, 20% of the salespeople attempt five contacts or more and are the ones who ultimately win 80% of the business.
-Statistics and common practice clearly shows that persistence is the key to success in sales.
-There is no harm in persistent prospecting and success will only be achieved through perseverance.
+Statistics and common practice clearly show that persistence is the key to success in sales.
+There is no harm in persistent prospecting, and success will only be achieved through perseverance.

 Mistake #4: Not knowing the customer well

-One of the primary determinants of success in sales is to be knowledgeable about customer’s likes, dislikes, and preferences.
+One of the primary determinants of success in sales is knowing about customers’ likes, dislikes, and preferences.
 Building a rapport with the customer and continually using probing questions to find out more about them can help you find a common chord.
 Striking a meaningful conversation based on common likes can be the foundation of building a great relationship, which can ultimately help you close the sale.